TatsLove/TatsLove/README.md

 I'm a passionate Salesforce Certified Administrator/ Student Web developer with experience in  builder, user management,reports and dashboard customisation.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: JavaScript, Salesforce Apex, Lightning Web Components
-- 🔭 Working on:  A full-stack e-commerce app (MERN stack) & a Salesforce automation project
+- 🔭 Working on:  A full-stack e-commerce app  & a Salesforce automation project
 - 🌍 Languages: *python,java,apex,CSS,Node.js and english]**
 - 📫 How to reach me: **[tloverage@gmail.com or www.linkedin.com/in/tatenda-tirivavi]**